yood2/competitive-programming-notes/patterns/two_pointers.md

 # Two Pointers
+## Summary
-**Summary:** Useful when we need to find a set of elements in a sorted array/list that fulfill a certain constraint.
+Useful when we need to find a set of elements in a sorted array/list that fulfill a certain constraint.
 Set of elements could be a pair, triplet, or even subarray.

-**Key Characteristics**
+## Key Characteristics
 - Linked list or array
 - Sorted
 - Complexity of $O(n)$ where $n$ is number of elements in the array.

-#### General Format
+## General Format
 ```python
 def two_pointer(arr, target):
     start = 0